 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-Roofing including roof space The main roof is pitched, timber framed, and clad with tiles.
-There is also a section of flat roofing over the utility room projection.
+Pitched, timber framed and tiled.
 The roof space access point is from a landing ceiling hatch.
+Older style lightweight roof tiling can contains asbestos based or appropriate.
+Foundations and concealed parts were not exposed or inspected.
+Cavity brick construction with a mainly rendered finish.

+Roofing including roof space similar materials.
+This should be appreciated, as a precaution.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Generally PVC materials with round and half round fittings.
-There is also some concealed guttering at the utility room projection.
-Main walls Visually inspected with the aid of binoculars where appropriate.
-Foundations and concealed parts were not exposed or inspected.
-Based on the limitations of my inspection, the outer walls are generally of a cavity brick and block construction with a rendered, facing brick and PVC clad finish externally.
+Generally cast iron materials with round and half round fittings.
+Main walls Visually inspected with the aid of binoculars where

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.

-keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of a mixed age and design comprising replacement uPVC double glazed units, as well as some older style timber frame and aluminium double glazed designs.
-The entrance doors are also of a mixed age and design, including some uPVC and glazed front and rear doors, and some patio style doors.
+Aluminium or older style uPVC double glazed window units. uPVC and glazed entrance doors.